mcellteam/cellblender_tutorials/irrev_rev_uni_bi.rst

 Non-Equilibrium
 =====================================================
 Start Blender.
 Load the **rev_bimol_nonequil.blend** file in the **rev_bimol_nonequil** directory.
+Several CellBlender properties have already been applied.
+We will now export these mdls.
+Under **CellBlender Project Settings**, select **Export CellBlender Project**.

 Simulate the reversible bimolecular reaction A + R :math:`\leftrightarrow` AR with rate constants k1 and k2 starting from non-equilibrium initial conditions (only A and R present at time 0).
 Run the simulation and plot the results for A, R, and AR.
-Run an XPPAUT simulation using the same reaction and parameter values.
-Export the results and plot together with the results from the MCell simulation.
 Fit the MCell results for production of AR.
-What is the value of the fitted parameter?

 Equilibrium
 =====================================================
 Start Blender.
 Load the **rev_bimol_equil.blend** file in the **rev_bimol_equil** directory.
+Several CellBlender properties have already been applied.
+We will now export these mdls.
+Under **CellBlender Project Settings**, select **Export CellBlender Project**.

 Simulate the reversible reaction A + R :math:`\leftrightarrow` AR starting from equilibrium conditions, i.e., under conditions where the average fractional amounts of A, R, and AR will remain constant.
 How is this done?
 Use the statistics utility program to obtain the variance for the number of AR molecules.
 Rerun the simulation while varying the fractional amounts of A, R, and AR.
 In each case determine the variance for AR, and plot the resulting values as a function of fractional amount of AR.
 What is the form of the resulting curve?